Édouard-Montpetit station: Overview

+Artwork

+The Blue line station does not have artwork; however, colourful benches and flooring were designed by architect Patrice Gauthier.
+The REM station has artwork installed in the mezzanine corridor, consisting of eight mosaic panels by artist Manuel Mathieu.

 Origin of name

 During planning, the station was to be named Vincent-d'Indy, but the name was ultimately changed to Édouard-Montpetit, from the street under which it lies: Édouard-Montpetit Boulevard.
 The boulevard in turn takes its name from Édouard Montpetit (1881–1954), a Quebec lawyer, economist and academic closely linked with the nearby Université de Montréal.